Transfer Overview and Requirements

 - A high school diploma or equivalent and completion of the high school units noted above.

-The program is competitive, and applicants who submit their application to Penn State by November 30th will be given priority consideration.
-Applications received after November 30th will be reviewed on a space available basis.
+The program is competitive, and applicants who submit their application to Penn State by January 15 will be given priority consideration.
+Applications received after January 15 will be reviewed on a space-available basis.

 In addition to a cumulative grade point average, it is recommended that a transfer applicant should have demonstrated successful completion of at least three (3) credits of natural science (preferably with a lab) and one (1) social science related course from another institution.
 These types of courses may include (but are not limited to) mammalian anatomy, physiology, chemistry, psychology, sociology, and other core biological, chemical, and social sciences.
 The admissions selection committee strives to select students who have demonstrated the potential to succeed in a rigorous, science oriented program of study.